Erkzucr/automation-analytics-portfolio/case-studies/04-exception-monitoring/README.md

 Having an exception report is one thing.
 Having one that tells the right person what to look at first is another.
 This case study is about the second part.

+## Business impact

+A flat list of exceptions is easy to ignore until it's a quarter-end fire drill.
+Routing every exception through ownership assignment and age-banding turns that pile into a prioritized queue, so review time goes to what's actually urgent instead of getting lost in noise nobody had time to sort through.

 ## Business problem

 A pile of unresolved items isn't useful if nobody knows who owns each one, how old it is, or which ones actually matter.
 I've seen review queues where "exceptions" just meant a spreadsheet tab nobody opened until quarter-end.
 That's the failure mode I designed against here.